-1 st Read 2 nd Read 3 rd Read What is the problem about?
+1 st Read 2 nd Read 3 rd Read

+What is the problem about?
 What is the question?
 What information is important?

-Quantity or Relationship The cost of Maths and Science books.
-The relationship between how many books were bought.
+Quantity or Relationship

+The cost of Maths and Science books.
+How many SCIENCE books?
+Quantity:

+Maths book = £12

+The relationship between how many Science book = £8

+books were bought.
+Total cost = £528

+Relationship:

 The overall cost.
-How many SCIENCE books?
-Quantity: Maths book = £12 Science book = £8 Total cost = £528 Relationship: 1 Maths book = 4 Science books E528/£44 = 12 12 Maths (£144) 44 48 Science books (£384) Look for key command words, functions, units and values you you already like Does the answer yo and Values are your Interp oret data, bhs and carefully What is the data showing?
-What can you infer from the data?
-Are there any trends or anomalies?
-Look again at your answer to check that it makes sense
+1 Maths book = 4 Science books

+For every 1 Maths book (£12) = 4

+Science books (4 x £8 = £32). = £44

+£528/£44 = 1212 Maths (£144) x4 48 Science books (£384) Read formulae What exactly are you being asked to do?
+Which carefully and make Have you done something functions will you need?
+Look for key you already know What values are you working with?
+What units command words, like this before?
+Can you functions, units use a similar method? are you working with? and values Does the answer you have make sense when Look again at you read it back?
+Are the Interpret data, What is the data showing? your answer to units, decimals, values What can you infer from the graphs and check that it data?
+Are there any trends etc correct? charts carefully or anomalies? makes sense